CDSoft/luax/doc/luax.md

 LuaX is available on Codeberg: <https://codeberg.org/cdsoft/luax>

+[^1]: `luax` uses `zig` to link the LuaX runtime with the Lua scripts.
+    The Lua scripts are actually compiled to Lua bytecode. `luax` produces executables that do not require LuaX to be installed.

 ## Releases

 It is strongly recommended to build LuaX from source, as this is the